GAISLBS/neo4j-gspatial/README.md

 ## Installation
 To install this plugin into your Neo4j database, follow the steps below:

-- Download the gspatial.jar file from /target/spatial-functions-1.0-SNAPSHOT.
+- Download the neo4j-gspatial.jar file from /target/ or release.
 - Copy the downloaded jar file to the plugins directory of your Neo4j installation.
 - Restart the Neo4j server.